philipyoungg/slide-transform/README.md

 ## Motivation

 I wanted to make user experience better when filling out form.
-Tried to seach on Google and found no similar library available.
-So I made this.
+Tried to seach on Google and found no similar library available, so I made this.

 This library helps you to separate single div to several pages.
-Example case: tt makes filling long form easier for user.
+Example case: It makes filling long form easier for user.
 They can also go back to previous  and next page by using prev/next button .

 ## How to use